zuhir/SimplePets/README.md

 Lion Pet - **Roar** - Kills all mobs in a 5 block radius (excludes players).

 Giraffe Pet - **Digestion** - Allows the eating of leaves and gives random items to the player.

+Knight Pet - **Warcry** - Grants the player speed, strength and resistance

 Unicorn Pet - **Fly** - Allows flight for a few moments.